St Barnabas Bethnal Green

 St Barnabas Bethnal Green is a late 19th-century church in Bow in London, England.
 It is an Anglican church in the Diocese of London.
 The church is at the junction of Roman Road and Grove Road in the Bow West ward of London Borough of Tower Hamlets.

 History of the building

+In 1865 there was an Anglican mission called St Luke's run by the nearby church of St Simon Zelotes, but the current St Barnabas building began life as the Baptist Union Church.